Cranbourne South

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cranbourne South has eight active public transport stops, all of which are bus stops.
 These stops are served by two routes that together facilitate 485 weekly passenger trips.
-Transport accessibility is limited, with residents typically residing 906 meters from the nearest stop.
-The area is predominantly residential, and most commuters travel outward; cars remain the primary mode of transport, used by 95% of residents.
-On average, there are 2.2 vehicles per dwelling, exceeding the regional average.
-According to the 2021 Census, 20.4% of residents work from home, which may be influenced by COVID-19 conditions.
+Transport accessibility in the area is limited, with residents typically located 906 meters from the nearest stop.
+Most residents commute outward due to its primarily residential nature, with cars being the dominant mode of transport at 95%.
+The average vehicle ownership per dwelling is 2.2, which exceeds the regional average.
+According to the 2021 Census, 20.4% of residents work from home, a figure that may reflect COVID-19 conditions.

-The service frequency averages 69 trips per day across all routes, equating to approximately 60 weekly trips per individual stop.
+Service frequency across all routes averages 69 trips per day, equating to approximately 60 weekly trips per individual stop.

 Frequently Asked Questions - Transport